-To say that video conferencing service Zoom has increased in popularity over the past few months would be an understatement.
-So far in 2020, the company has added 2.22 million monthly active users.
+To say that videoconferencing service Zoom has increased in popularity over the past few months would be an understatement.
+In just the first two months of 2020, its active user base grew to 2.22 million monthly active users.
 Compare that to 2019, when it added 1.99 million for the whole year.

 This is due in large part to the coronavirus pandemic, which is forcing millions of people to work from home.
-Zoom has also become a go-to for healthcare providers who use it to perform telehealth services and communicate with other providers and patients.
-But that brings up an important question — Is Zoom HIPAA compliant?
+Additionally, with shelter-at-home orders, healthcare professionals have flocked to Zoom to conduct virtual appointments and consult with other providers.
+But that brings up an important question — is Zoom HIPAA compliant?

 What is Zoom?

 First and foremost, it’s important to understand exactly what Zoom is and what it can do.
-It’s a cloud-based video and web conferencing platform that provides remote conferencing services combining video conferencing, online meetings, chat, and mobile collaboration, which allows people to collaborate from any location.
+It’s a cloud-based video and web conferencing platform that offers videoconferencing, chat, and collaboration capabilities, all in one place.

 Many healthcare organizations use Zoom to consult with colleagues and communicate with patients, often sharing protected health information (PHI).
 Any time you use software to share patient information, that software must incorporate a variety of security protections to ensure PHI is kept safe and secure.